BJDevelopes/esx-chameleonpaint/README.md

 The meta and texture files found in the `data` and `stream` folders must be present for this to work.

+## Changes made by me
+- Ability to set item restriction to certain job (e.g mechanic) you can also disable this, see Config
+- Ability to choose if you want the paint to save into garage, See Config

 ## Credit
 - [MrZedo](https://github.com/MrZedo/Cameleon-Color) Used information and assets found in this repo to implement the primary effect.
 - I TAKE NO CREDIT FOR CREATING THIS, I ONLY CONVERTED IT TO ESX,